Invariant subspaces and PCA in nearly matrix multiplication time: Preliminaries

 Before we dive into the details, we recall the concept of ``fast matrix multiplication'', pioneered by Strassen \cite{strassen1969gaussian}, who showed that two square matrices can be multiplied in $O(n^{\omega})$, where $\omega=\log_27\approx 2.807 < 3$, in real arithmetic.
-Since then, the \textit{matrix multiplication exponent} $\omega$ has been significantly reduced, the record to date being $\omega\leq 2.371552$ \cite{duan2022faster,williams2023new}.
+Since then, the \textit{matrix multiplication exponent} $\omega$ has been significantly reduced, the record to date being $\omega\leq 2.371552$ \cite{duan2023faster,williams2024new}.
 In two seminal works \cite{demmel2007fastmm,demmel2007fastla}, Demmel, Dumitriu, Holtz, and Kleinberg, proved that \textit{any} fast matrix multiplication algorithm can be executed numerically stably in a floating point machine with almost the same arithmetic complexity as in real arithmetic.
 They also showed that other problems in Numerical Linear Algebra can be reduced to such matrix multiplications, including inversion, LU and QR factorizations, and solving linear systems of equations.
 Our algorithms build on the existing results for stable fast matrix multiplication \cite{demmel2007fastmm}, inversion \cite{demmel2007fastla}, as well as backward-approximate diagonalization and the matrix sign function \cite{banks2022pseudospectral}.
 We import the corresponding results from the aforementioned works in the following theorems.
-For the rest of the paper, we will use these results as a ``black-box,'' i.e., the specificities of these algorithms do not matter.
-Any algorithm that satisfies the properties that are described in Theorems \ref{theorem:fast_mm}-\ref{theorem:sgn} can be used.

 \begin{theorem}[$\MM$, stable fast matrix multiplication \cite{demmel2007fastmm}] For every $\eta>0$, there exists a fast matrix multiplication algorithm $\MM$ which takes as input two matrices $\matA,\matB\in\mathbb{C}^{n\times n}$ and a machine precision $\umach>0$ and returns $\matC\leftarrow \MM(\matA,\matB)$ such that